 | Related: Our Not-So-Tidy RV Life |

-What We Love About The Inverter RV Generator
+What We Love About The A iPower RV Inverter Generator

 There are many things we love about this RV inverter generator.
 The fact that it came equipped with all the tools and adapters needed to successfully power our 38-foot travel trailer was appealing and made our lives easier.
 There is nothing I hate more than opening a new toy and realizing I have to head to the store for batteries or a missing part.
 They take care of all that for you.

 This is an RV inverter generator, as opposed to your basic generator, which means it is a lot quieter.
-We were looking for something relatively quiet, that we wouldn’t need to shout over in order to hold a conversation.
-We also didn’t want to disturb any neighbors if we chose to use it at a park or lake.
-When using an appliance that requires more power, the generator will speed up to power it, and slow back down when done.
+We were looking for something relatively quiet, that we wouldn’t need to shout over in order to hold a conversation or disturb any neighbors if we chose to use it at a park or lake and the A iPower RV inverter generator did just that.
+Also, when using an appliance that requires more power, this RV inverter generator will speed up to power it, and slow back down when done.
 This feature saves us a lot of money on gas.

-What We Disliked About The RV Inverter Generator
+What We Disliked About The A iPower RV Inverter Generator

 It would’ve been convenient to have a duel fuel generator on board so we wouldn’t have to travel with two fuel sources.
-We already are tasked with filling up propane tanks for our travel trailer and now we have the added duty of filling gas containers for our generators.
+We already are tasked with filling up propane tanks for our travel trailer and now we have the added duty of filling gas containers for our A iPower RV inverter generators.
 I’m always worrying about gas spills.

-The Basics About the SUA2000i RV Inverter Generator
+The Basics About the A iPower RV Inverter Generator

-We felt the price was competitive with other inverter generators that have similar specifications.
-You can purchase this RV inverter generator at several different retailers like Amazon, Walmart, Home Depot, and Target for around $400.
+We felt the price was competitive with other RV inverter generators that have similar specifications.
+We found the best purchase price the A iPower RV inverter generator on Amazon, retailing for a little over $500 and free shipping.

 Visit the A-iPower website for valuable information on this RV inverter generator and their other products.

-Note: OFM contributor Lydia Blanco received two SUA2000i RV Inverter Generators in return for her review.
+Note: OFM contributor Lydia Blanco received two A iPower RV Inverter Generators in return for her review.

 Read Next >>> Family RV Vacation 101